Prohibited degree of kinship: United States

 ^{1}Some states recognize marriages performed elsewhere, especially when the spouses were not residents of the state when married.

-30 U.S. states prohibit most or all marriage between first cousins.
+Thirty U.S. states prohibit most or all marriage between first cousins.
 Six states prohibit marriages between first cousins once removed.
 Some states that prohibit cousin marriage recognize cousin marriages performed in other states.

 Russia

-As of 2023, no formal federal law in the Russian Federation imposed any penalty for marriages between close relatives; however, in practice, it's hard, if not impossible, to get into such a marriage.
+As of 2023, no formal federal law in the Russian Federation imposed any penalty for marriages between close relatives; however, in practice, it is hard, if not impossible, to get into such a marriage.
 Article 14 of the Family Code of the Russian Federation stipulates that marriages between close relatives (determined by a direct bloodline) are prohibited, but no penalty is specified.
-In modern Russia, it's also uncommon for first cousins to marry each other.
+In modern Russia, it is also uncommon for first cousins to marry each other.
 The exact rules depend on the traditions of the concrete regions and may vary despite a formally written law.
 In legal practice as of 2022, at least in one case, the Russian Supreme Court nullified a marriage between a father and daughter.

 Since the 13th century, a ban on marriages between close relatives has been formalized by the Russian Orthodox Church in the nomocanon, referred to as Kormchaia.
 Kormchaia stipulated written rules on how to determine which marriages were invalid.
 Generally, all marriages that resulted in crossing bloodlines were prohibited.

 In terms of sexual relationships and intercourse in rural Russia, the practice of Snokhachestvo was widespread in the 16th and 18th centuries.
 Over time, it gradually waned because families became more nuclear.

 Kormchaia was used up until 1810, when the Most Holy Synod issued a circular that temporarily liberalized rules.
 In practice, such rules were enforced loosely, if at all, and were easy to circumvent.
 The old believers didn't follow them either.
 Peasants often weren't educated enough to identify their relationships with others, so they married their relatives.
 Aristocracy wasn't excluded from marrying relatives: Alexander Herzen, a socialist writer of the 19th century of aristocratic origin, married his cousin, for example.

 In Imperial Russia up until 1917, all marriages were mostly ceremonial and religious and were the only ones considered "legal" (no formally established institution existed at the time that could account for such marriages).
-Despite the power and strong opposition from the Russian Orthodox Church, in practice, marriages between first, second, and cousins were quite widespread among the Russian peasantry, according to one study.
+Despite the power and strong opposition from the Russian Orthodox Church, in practice, marriages between first and second cousins were quite widespread among the Russian peasantry, according to one study.
 There were also cases of such marriages between the royal family and nobility during this time, with some marriages being nullified.